usaarhat/wwc/README.md

 You're more than welcome to submit a pull request with changes to our course materials.

-The `.ipynb` files used by both students and instructors are automaticallygenerated using [notedown](https://github.com/aaren/notedown).
+The `.ipynb` files used by both students and instructors are automatically generated using [notedown](https://github.com/aaren/notedown).
 Accordingly, the best way to modify our course materials is to update the `.md` file, rather than the `.ipynb` file.
 These also live in `resources/completed-notebooks`.

 Longer functions/solutions to challenges may be archived in `resources/scripts.py`, so that they may be imported by instructors/helpers on students' notebooks if need be.